miamollie/jump-ship/README.md

 	Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

 	    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 	    * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
 	    * Neither the name of SilverStripe nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 	THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE
 	IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE
 	LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE
 	GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY
 	OF SUCH DAMAGE.

+## Jump Ship CMS ##

+Basic CMS developed for the addition of Events to an Event Holder Page.
+- Creation of new Events is restricted to occur only direct beneath pages of type Eventholder to ensure user lists in correct place
+- Events are associated with Activities in a many-many relationship (An event can have many activities, activities can be associated with many events).
+Upon creating a new Event, Users can select from pre-existing activities or create a new activity
+- On the EventHolder page, Events are listed but restricted to only those which will occur at a future date.